Travelling families (and influencers) selling themselves

 Earnings are generally pretty average, and you really have to have a big personality, or stand out in one way or another to do well.
 You’ll likely earn about $3 – $8 (that’s Australian dollars) per thousand views, which is much, much harder than you likely imagine.

-YouTube is hard work, but a legitimate way to make money, and anyone who has put the effort in to get more than 5000 subscribers is probably more than worthy of getting those to watch their videos.
+YouTube is hard work, but a legitimate way to make money on the road, and anyone who has put the effort in to get more than 5000 subscribers is probably more than worthy of getting those to watch their videos.
 We follow a heap of travelling families and other YouTubers, and like to see what they get up to.

 Some of them are doing it full time, and making more than enough (and in some cases far more) than needed to live off, and they make video’s as their primary source of income.